WinVector/Examples/rebalance/rw_invariant.md

 lemma:

 <blockquote>
+For a single (numeric) variable model, the sign of

-The sign of `b = m$coefficients['x']` is the same the sign of `mean(d$x[d$y]) - mean(d$x[!d$y])`.
+`b = m$coefficients['x']` is the same the sign of `mean(d$x[d$y]) - mean(d$x[!d$y])`.
 </blockquote>

-Or: the sign of the logistic regression coefficient is the same is the sign of the difference in conditonal means of the explanatory variable.
+Or: the sign of the logistic regression coefficient is the same is the sign of the difference in conditonal means of the single explanatory variable.

 For our example data `mean(d$x[d$y]) - mean(d$x[!d$y])` is very easy to calculate, it is -2.
 So we know that `m$coefficients['x']` must be